NessInMorse/LOTRAP/readme.md

 * A protein predictor
 * creating of a cladogram of multiple species
 * annotation of contigs & visualisation of the annotation

+Performance:
+On the following data of the Streptococcus ruminantium
+reads:      1.5Gb
+reference:  2.1Mb

+real    71m54.665s
+user    51m29.261s
+sys     23m7.101s

+This was done using the time commando before the snakemake commando call on a Swift 3 Acer laptop.
+Most of the runtime is from:
+* Installing the sequences
+* Mapping the reads onto the reference
+* Creating the bam and VCF-file